KyouyamaKazusa0805/Sudoku/README.md

 A sudoku handling SDK using brute forces and logical techniques.
 Now this solution supports generating puzzles, solving puzzles (with logical & illogical techniques) and some attribute checking (for example, to determine whether the specified grid is a minimal puzzle, which will become multiple solutions when any a digit is missing).

-### Sample

-Here I give you [a sample](https://sunnieshine.github.io/Sudoku/usages/en/solve-by-manual) to demonstrate how to solve a puzzle using manual sudoku techniques.

-### Extra description

-In the future, I'd like to apply this solution to **almost every platform**.
-I may finish the Win10/11 app project, android app project, bot on common on-line platforms (QQ, Bilibili and so on).

-Please note that the programming language version is always used as 'preview', which means some preview features are still used in this solution.

-You can also use JetBrains Rider as your IDE.
-Use whatever you want to use, even Notepad :D Although C# contains some syntaxes that are only allowed in Visual Studio (e.g. keyword `__makeref`), this repo doesn't use them.
-Therefore, you can use other IDEs to develop the code in this repo liberally.

-In addition, the framework and IDE version may update in the future; in other words, they aren't changeless.
-The information is **for reference only**.

 ### Repository Positioning

 This repository is created for the following users: